Citi Benefits Handbook

-You may roll over before-tax and after-tax amounts and Roth after-tax amounts distributed to you from another employer's qualified plan, a 403(b) plan, a 457(b) plan of a government entity, another qualified retirement vehicle or traditional Individual Retirement Account (IRA) as described in Section 408(a) of the Internal Revenue Code into the Plan.
+You may roll over before-tax and after-tax amounts and Roth after-tax amounts distributed to you from another employer's qualified plan, a 403(b) plan, a 457(b) plan of a government entity, another qualified retirement vehicle or traditional individual retirement account (IRA) described in Section 408(a) of the Code into the Plan.
 Before-tax amounts (and their earnings, if any) that are contributed to the Plan will be held in your Rollover Account, and Roth after-tax amounts (and their earnings, if any) will be held in your Roth Rollover Account.

 These amounts must be rolled over into the Plan within 60 days from the date they are distributed to you.
 You also may request that these amounts be directly rolled over into the Plan from a prior employer's eligible retirement plan through a direct transfer.
 At this time, the Plan does not allow rollover contributions from a Roth IRA.

-To obtain more information and a Rollover Form, call or visit the Plan's website as instructed under "How to Contact the Plan."
+To obtain more information and a Rollover Form, visit the Plan's website or call the Plan as instructed under "How to Contact the Plan."

 If you were a qualified individual and took a coronavirus-related distribution from the Plan in 2020, you may recontribute some or all of the distribution to the Plan during the three-year period beginning after the date you took the distribution.
 The amount you recontribute will be treated as a rollover contribution.
 Please contact the Citi Benefits Center as described under "How to Contact the Plan" for more information.